Houghton Giants

-The Houghton Giants was the moniker of the minor league baseball teams based in Houghton, Michigan.
-Between 1890 and 1907, Houghton teams played as members of the Upper Peninsula League in 1890 and 1891 and Northern-Copper Country League in 1906 and 1907, winning the 1890 Upper Peninsula League championship.
-Houghton hosted home minor league games at the East Houghton Grounds and Ripley Sands Park.
+The Houghton Giants were a minor league baseball team based in Houghton, Michigan.
+In 1906 and 1907, the "Giants" played as members of the Northern-Copper Country League.
+The Giants were preceded in minor league play by the "Houghton" team that played as members of the independent Upper Peninsula League in 1890 and 1891, winning the 1890 league championship.
+Houghton first hosted home minor league games at the East Houghton Grounds and then at Ripley Sands Park.

 History

-Houghton, Michigan began minor league play in 1890, hosting the Houghton team in the Independent level Upper Peninsula League.
+Houghton, Michigan began minor league play in 1890, hosting the "Houghton" team in the Independent level Upper Peninsula League.
 In their first season of play, Houghton won the 1896 championship.
-Houghton ended the season with a 23-12 record, finishing 4.0 games ahead of the 2nd place Ishpeming team, who were followed by the Marquette Undertakers and Calumet Red Jackets.
+Houghton ended the season with a 23-12 record, finishing 4.0 games ahead of the second place Ishpeming team, who were followed by the Marquette Undertakers and Calumet Red Jackets.
 The Hancock and Negaunee teams both folded before the season had concluded.

 In 1891, Houghton placed last in the Upper Peninsula League.
-With a final record of 27–35, the Houghton team placed 4th in the final standings of the four-team league, finishing 10.0 games behind the 1st place Calumet Red Jackets.
+With a final record of 27–35, the Houghton team placed fourth in the final standings of the four-team league, finishing 10.0 games behind the first place Calumet Red Jackets.

-In 1906, the Houghton Giants became charter members of the eight–team Class C level Northern-Copper Country League.
+After a fifteen year hiatus, minor league baseball returned to Houghton in 1906, when the Houghton "Giants" became charter members of the eight–team Class C level Northern-Copper Country League.

-In their first season of play in the new league, the 1906 Houghton Giants placed 2nd in the Northern-Copper Country League.
+In their first season of play in the new league, the 1906 Houghton Giants placed second in the Northern-Copper Country League.
 Beginning play on May 17, 1906, the Houghton Giants ended the 1906 season with a record of 56–65, playing under manager Howard Cassiboine.
-Houghton finished 1.5 games behind the 1st place Calumet Aristocrats (61–37) and ahead of Winnipeg Maroons (57–38), Duluth White Sox (52–44), Lake Linden Sandy Lakes (40–56) and Fargo Trolley Dodgers (35–59) in the final standings.
+Houghton finished 1.5 games behind the first place Calumet Aristocrats (61–37) and ahead of Winnipeg Maroons (57–38), Duluth White Sox (52–44), Lake Linden Sandy Lakes (40–56) and Fargo Trolley Dodgers (35–59) in the final standings.
 The Hancock Infants (29–34) and Grand Forks Forkers (13–40) teams folded during the season.
 Houghton pitchers Roy Beecher, Paul Grimes, Harry Bond and Rube Berry each won 18 games to tie for the league lead.

 The Houghton Giants played their final season in 1907.
 The 1907 Northern-Copper Country League played as a four–team Class D level league.
-Beginning play on May 14, 1907, the Houghton Giants placed 3rd in the 1907 the Northern-Copper Country League standings, when the season ended early on September 2, 1907.
+Beginning play on May 14, 1907, the Houghton Giants placed third in the 1907 the Northern-Copper Country League standings, when the season ended early on September 2, 1907.
 Houghton ended the 1907 season with a 47–55 record, playing under managers M.O.
 Taylor and Pat Flaherty.
-The Giants finished 25.5 games behind the 1st place Winnipeg Maroons (70–27), 2nd place Duluth White Sox (49–53) and ahead of the 4th place Calumet Aristocrats (34–65) in the final standings.
+The Giants finished 25.5 games behind the first place Winnipeg Maroons (70–27), 2nd place Duluth White Sox (49–53) and ahead of the fourth place Calumet Aristocrats (34–65) in the final standings.

 The Northern-Copper Country League permanently folded after the 1907 season.
 Houghton, Michigan has not hosted another minor league team.